 The Company's functional currency is the United States dollar.
 Occasional transactions occur in Canadian currency, and management has adopted SFAS No. 52, "Foreign Currency Translation".
 Monetary assets and liabilities denominated in foreign currencies are translated into United States dollars at rates of exchange in effect at the balance sheet date.
-Gains or losses are included in income for the years, except gains or losses relating to long-term debt, which are deferred and amortized over the remaining term of the debt.
-Non-monetary assets, liabilities and items recorded in income arising from transactions denominated in foreign currencies are translated at rates of exchange in effect at the date of the transaction.

-h) Exploration and Development Costs
+Gains or losses are included in income for h) Exploration and Development Costs